Want to know how to create a landing page in GetResponse? What if I told you creating a landing page in WordPress is a much better solution?

 With tons of customizable page elements, it’s easy to design your page the way you want.
 You can add sign-up forms, contact forms, social buttons, countdown timers, and more to boost your lead generation efforts.

 SeedProd also offers powerful page modes you can enable with a single click, including:

 So you won’t need multiple WordPress plugins to add this functionality to your website.

-The most important thing is SeedProd won’t slow down your website.
-It’s light-weight and made with bloat-free code, so your pages load as fast as possible and your conversion funnel more efficient.
+The most important thing is that SeedProd won’t slow down your website.
+It’s lightweight and made with bloat-free code, so your pages load as fast as possible and your conversion funnel more efficient.

 Did you know you can get an unlimited free trial of SeedProd?
 Click the link to find out how.

 Ready to start building your landing page for GetResponse?
-Follow the steps below to get started with landing pages by SeedProd.
+Follow the tutorial below to get started with landing pages by SeedProd.